 - Zone: Each zone can have an arbitrary shape, which you specify in the Define Shape dialog.
 Each zone may define its own Grid.
-When defining a zone's Grid, the offsets and numbering are relative to the edge of the overall board, not the zone's edge. - Name: The name of the Zone. - Location Format: A Message Format that will be used to define the location of a point for auto-reporting of moves: name is the name of this Zone, GridLocation is the location name according to this zone's Grid. - Define Shape: Hit this button to bring up a dialog for defining the shape of this zone.
+When defining a zone's Grid, the offsets and numbering are relative to the edge of the overall board, not the zone's edge. - Name: The name of the Zone. - \div Location Format: A Message Format that will be used to define the location of a point for auto-reporting of moves: name is the name of this Zone, GridLocation is the location name according to this zone's Grid. 🕌 Combat Zone - ••• Define Shape: Hit this button to bring up a dialog for defining the shape of this zone.
 To create the initial shape, drag the mouse to define a rectangle.
-Then right-click to add new points and use the mouse to drag points to their final locations.
-Delete a point by clicking on it and pressing the Delete key. - Use Board's Grid: If selected, then this Zone will use the Grid from the containing board instead of defining its own Grid. - Use Highlighting: If selected, you must also specify the name of a Property.
-The value of the Property will determine which Zone Highlighter is used to draw the zone. - Zone Highlighter: Any number of Zone Highlighters can be added to a Multi-Zone Grid.
-Any Zone whose highlighting Property matches the name of a Zone Highlighter will be drawn with that highlighter, which overlays a colored pattern over the shape of the Zone. - Name: The name of the highlighter. - Color: The color of the highlight. - Coverage: Select Entire Zone to overlay the entire shape of the zone.
-Select Zone Border to overlay only the border of the Zone. - Style: Select from solid color, striped diagonal lines, crosshatched diagonal lines, or an image that you specify. - Opacity: Select the transparency of the overlaid color or image.
+Then rightclick to add new points and use the mouse to drag points to their final locations.
+Delete a point by clicking on it and pressing the Delete key. - Use Board's Grid: If selected, then this Zone will use the Grid from the containing be own Grid. - ٠ Use Highlighting: If selected, you must also specify the name of a Property.
+The va termine which Zone Highlighter is used to draw the zone. - $\dot{\cdot}$ Zone Highlighter: Any number of Zone Highlighters can be added to a Multi-Zone Grid.
+Any Zone whose highlighting Property matches the name of a Zone Highlighter will be drawn with that highlighter, which overlays a colored pattern over the shape of the Zone. - Name: The name of the highlighter. - Color: The color of the highlight. - ٠ Coverage: Select Entire Zone to overlay the entire shape of the zone.
+Select Zone Border to overlay only the border of the Zone. - \div Style: Select from solid color, striped diagonal lines, crosshatched diagonal lines, or an image that you specify. - $\dot{\cdot}$ Opacity: Select the transparency of the overlaid color or image.